michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0145.md

 ### Definition
 - adj: constituting a separate entity or part
 ### Family
-discrete: discretely, discreteness, discretest, indiscrete+;indiscrete: indiscretely
+- discrete: discretely, discreteness, discretest, indiscrete+
+- indiscrete: indiscretely
 ### Examples
 - The plan, which he calls a daisy drive, separates the components of any gene drive into discrete parts—a genetic version of a multistage rocket.
 - Modular tiles representing discrete districts compose the cityscape.